Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/quest/WhoDoYouLove.md

 teach us how to love better.

 Say "YES” to God.
 It always leads to more of everything good.
 Saying "NO” to self, is actually less painful than it first appears.
 Learning to love is not a glorious or heroic endeavor.
-Instead it is an act of humility.
+Instead, it is a simple act of humility.
 Start small, start now.

 ## Our Community